Higher R\'edei reciprocity and integral points on conics: Analytic prerequisites

 Let $\mathcal{M} \subseteq M$ and let $\mathcal{N} \subseteq M_P$.
 Given a map $a : \mathcal{M} \sqcup \mathcal{N} \rightarrow \{\pm 1\}$, we define $X(a)$ to be the subset of tuples $(x_1, \ldots, x_r) \in X$ with

 \end{mydef}

 Ideally we would like to show that every $X(a)$ is of the expected size.
 Although we are not able to prove this in full generality, we will prove slightly weaker results that still suffice for our application.
-If $S \subseteq [r]$, $Q \in \prod_{i \in S} X_i$ and $j \in S$, we write